sinclairzx81/typebox/readme.md

 ### Encode

-Use the Encode function to encode a value to a type, or throw if the value is invalid.
+Use the Encode function to encode a value to a type or throw if the value is invalid.
 The return value will infer as the encoded type.
 This function will run Transform codecs if available.

 ```typescript
 const A = Value.Encode(Type.String(), 'hello')        // const A = 'hello'